Yuri-IQI/Quagmire-VV/README.md

-# This is an attempt at a map browser game.
+# A map browser game

 The main branch uses a python file with flask to take data from a psql database, do some processing and send it to the carta.js (main.js) file.